 Ink Pantry would not be possible without the tireless efforts of the volunteers who dedicate their time and expertise to the project, free of charge.
 There have been many elves who have passed through the pantry over the years, but people kept giving them socks, making them free elves, and they have moved on.
 However, our current crop of elves looks a little something like this…

-Deborah is our new editor-in-chief here at Ink Pantry, having moved into the role from her previous position as the author liaison in charge of book reviews and interviews.
+Deborah is our Editor-in-Chief here at Ink Pantry, having moved into the role from her previous position as the author liaison in charge of book reviews and interviews.
 She is now the official boss lady around these parts!

 Deborah has been part of Ink Pantry’s editorial team from the early days.
 She was born in Cheshire.
 After ten years of performing in amateur theatre she decided to study with The Open University.
 Five years on she graduated with a First Class Honours in English Literature.
 Her poem ‘Gaia on High’ was published in Ink Pantry’s Sea of Ink.
 Obsessions include an abundance of snow, every adaptation of A Christmas Carol and speaking randomly in different accents.
 Deborah has recently published her debut poetry collection called Testing the Delicates, illustrated by Mark Sheeky Art, which explores the themes of mental health stigma, identity, isolation, memories, and understanding the past through photographs.
 Russian Snow, Love and Words Blog/Soundcloud/Facebook Author Page/Fall In Green: Piano & Poetry in Performance